 Top Answers to PL-SQL Interview Questions

-|What it is||Single query or command execution||Full programming language|
+|What is it?||A single query or command execution||A full programming language|

-|What it comprises||Data source for reports, web pages||Application language to build, format and display report, web pages|
+|What does it comprise?||The data source for reports, web pages, etc.||An application language to build, format, and display reports, web pages, etc.|

 |Characteristic||Declarative in nature||Procedural in nature|